Enchanting animal lanterns at Woodland Park Zoo’s WildLanterns winter light show. Credit: Nancy Chaney

 Once you enter, you can stay as long as you want (plan for 1–2 hours).
 The event goes on rain or shine, so dress for the weather.
 We visited on a rainy night, and the lights were actually even more beautiful with the reflections on the wet pavement.

-The restrooms are open (that’s important!).
-Strollers are not available for rent, so bring your own if you need it.
+The restrooms are open.
 Food kiosks are open, or you are welcome to bring your own snacks.
-The former Rainforest Pavillion got a remodel earlier this year and is now reopened as 1899 Grove.
+The former Rainforest Pavilion got a remodel a couple of years ago and is now reopened as 1899 Grove.

 I did notice that in parts of the loop between lantern installations, it got very, very dark.
-There are some colored uplights in the trees, but I wished there were some string lights along the path to better guide us.
-Dress the kids in something really bright and distinctive so it’s harder to lose them.
+There are some colored uplights in the trees, but I wished there were some string lights along the path to better guide visitors.
+You might consider dressing the kids in something really bright and distinctive so it’s harder to lose sight of them.

 The bottom line

 WildLanterns is a splurge for sure, but one worth making if you can swing it.
-We’re just so excited that there is something open that’s fun and outdoors — and unique.
-These super-sized animal lanterns are really special, something you won’t see at any other event.
+These super-sized animal lanterns are really special — you won’t see anything like them at any of the other local light shows.

 As my boys and I sipped hot chocolate by the fire pit, admiring the amazing lanterns, it felt positively festive.
 Put WildLanterns in your holiday-season plans.

 Snacks and more: Concession stands are open and you may also bring your own food.
-You need to consume your snacks in designated areas.
 The ZooStore at the west entrance is open during WildLanterns.